ZakBizDever/Authentication-and-Profile-Management-Sample/README.md

-# CobblewebAuth
+#

 ## Description
-CobbleAuth is an interface to register, authenticate users and display profiles.
+APM is an interface to register, authenticate users and display profiles.

 Composed from ``Symfony 4.4 API`` and ``React 18 APP``.